Financial Aid Terms & Definitions: Understanding FAFSA

 EFC (EFFECTIVE FAMILY CONTRIBUTION)

-This term refers to the results from the FAFSA that shows what your family can contribute financially for educational expenses.
+EFC refers to the results from the FAFSA that shows what your family can contribute financially for educational expenses.
 In many instances, the EFC is calculated without taking into consideration any unexpected changes in income (not shown by the results from taxes) or other emergencies.

 Federal Stafford Loan Program

-Government-subsidized loans that are adjusted by need.
+The Federal Stafford Loan Program are government-subsidized loans that are adjusted by need.
 No repayment is required while the student is in school.

 Financial Aid Package

-Government-subsidized loans that are limited to the cost of education.
+PLUS Loans are government-subsidized loans that are limited to the cost of education.
 Parents do not need to demonstrate need.
 Interest rates can vary.

-These government grants are awarded to students who need a great deal of financial aid.
+Pell Grants are government grants are awarded to students who need a great deal of financial aid.
 They do not need to be repaid.

 Unsubsidized Stafford Loans